Kent Johnson (Freeport, Illinois, USA): Two Poems

 mosque): He stumbles up Martyr’s Promenade.
 What does it matter

-who is speaking, he murmurs and mutters, head a little bit on fire.
+, he murmurs and mutters, head a little bit on fire.

 Good night to you too.)